upasana-sahu/SQL-Murder-Mystery-IDC/README.md

 ## 🧾 Conclusion / Explanation

-Using SQL joins, filtering, and CTEs, we narrowed down the suspect pool based on:
+Using SQL joins, filtering, and CTEs, I narrowed down the suspect pool based on:

 ✔ presence at the CEO’s Office
 ✔ suspicious phone calls